Andrewneteye4343/scDock/Tutorial/README.md

 14. `Vina_Docking_vina_cpu` This argument defines the how many cpu(s) will be used in AutoDock Vina.
 Default is 1.

 ● Start tutorial:
+0. Time cost: approximately 50 minutes.
+This tutorial processes ~27,000 cells and 20,695 genes.
+During the docking step, two proteins and 43 compounds were docked with vina_exhaustiveness set to eight, using a single CPU.
 1. If you haven’t installed scDock, run `bash install.sh`.
 The installation should complete within a few minutes.
 2. Before starting the analysis, make sure to place main.sh, config.yaml, and the functions directory in your working directory.  <img width="119" height="91" alt="Figure 1" src="https://github.com/user-attachments/assets/6596c326-d52b-4651-aed3-173fef6a198f" />